Ed Redlich: Career

 Redlich got his first job in the entertainment business in 1992 as an executive story editor in the series The Round Table.
 He then went on to write the television movie Ebbie in 1995, following which he became the executive creative consultant for the TV show Strangers.
 He then went on to write with David E. Kelley for, and later produce, The Practice, for which he won an Emmy.
 He then moved to the program Felicity for which he wrote and produced.
 He also acted in one episode.
 He then wrote and produced for Watching the Detectives.

 He was also executive producer/showrunner on the hit crime drama Without a Trace for three seasons.
 After that, he was executive Producer/showrunner of the CBS drama series Shark.

-Redlich co-created and was executive producer of CBS series Unforgettable from 2011 to 2016, starring Poppy Montgomery, follows the former Syracuse, New York, police detective Carrie Wells has hyperthymesia, a rare medical condition that gives her the ability to visually remember everything.
+Redlich co-created and was executive producer of CBS series Unforgettable from 2011 to 2016, starring Poppy Montgomery.
+The show follows New York police detective Carrie Wells, who has hyperthymesia, a rare medical condition that gives her the ability to visually remember everything.

-Afterward, Redlich is the executive producer of the CBS military drama series SEAL Team, which he wrote with Benjamin Cavell.
+Afterward, Redlich was the executive producer of the CBS military drama series SEAL Team, which he wrote with Benjamin Cavell.

 On February 4, 2020, Redlich wrote a script for the pilot episode of Ways & Means (formerly known as The Whip), starring Patrick Dempsey and produced by 3 Arts Entertainment, PatMa Productions and CBS Studios.
 In May 2020, the new pilot was yet for consideration in the 2021-2022 television season when it was delayed due to the COVID-19 pandemic, before filming could resumed in January 2021.
 However, on May 14, 2021, the pilot has been passed and not moving forward by CBS.